-Testing Status: We purchased one of these antennas on Amazon and have had it in field testing.
+Testing Status: We purchased one of these antennas on Amazon and have had it in multiple field testing rounds.
 We have opened our review & video overview (original member exclusive) to the public, and our members have access to our full Field Testing Results, and this antenna is specifically included in these rounds:

 Special Public Review